 |Express Keys||8 + Touch Wheel||17 + Radial Menu||8 + Red Dial Shortcut|

 Simple and Superior Quality Tablet: If you are okay with a mid-range indulgence or if a tablet is the mainstay of your art career, going for Intuos Pro is a smart route to take.
 One of the most accurate and precise graphic tablets, it permits more nuanced drawings and is a great choice if you are not comfortable with display tablets.

 As the name suggests, Pro is loaded with professional features, comes with Wacom’s best Pen – Wacom Pro Pen 2, and supports both wireless & wired working styles.

-The medium version priced at $327.84 and active area of 8.7*5.8 inches is an equally good option if you are comfortable with less drawing space.
+The medium version, priced at $327.84 and an active area of 8.7*5.8 inches, is an equally good option if you are comfortable with less drawing space.

-- It supports different types of pen-like Pro Pen 1, Art Pen, Pro Pen Slim, Pro Pen 3D; offering the users greater flexibility to switch pens
+- It supports different pen-like Pro Pen 1, Art Pen, Pro Pen Slim, Pro Pen 3D, offering the users greater flexibility to switch pens.

 - Supports touch ring and multi-touch drawing surface that allows rotating the page, zooming in and out, scrolling and changing layers or brush sizes simpler and faster

 - In-built Bluetooth works flawlessly and without any lag

 - The larger active area is ideal for working with multiple monitors or art form that requires large arm movements.